The Current CAL

-We designed the patterns in the Winter 2020 issue using a selection of yarns in worsted weight!
+We designed the patterns in the Spring 2021 issue using a selection of yarns in lace to DK weights!
 Check out WeCrochet for an exclusive coupon code to use on your yarn.
 BONUS!
 We also included a list of alternatives in the magazine itself!

 A gauge swatch is used to determine whether or not the yarn and hook you chose will allow you to match the designer's tension for the pattern you will be working.